 - Teaching Fellows are eligible for up to $10,000 funding per year for three years to conduct their scholarly project related to teaching and to support professional development activities within their Faculties.
 Monies may be used, for example, to fund graduate student research assistants, to support professional development activities within their home Faculty, or to present projects at national or international teaching conferences.

 - Teaching Fellows will receive support for their scholarly project from two E-learning and Curriculum Specialists, as well as by the TSC’s Educational Researcher and staff from the Instructional Technology Resource Centre.

 - Outcomes: Teaching Fellows may disseminate the results of their work in a variety of ways, such as through workshops in their home Faculty; presentations to the university community; consultations with faculty members; articles in academic publications; or presentations at conferences on teaching, such as the TSC’s Spring and Fall Perspectives on Teaching conferences, the Western Conference on Science Education, Western’s Technology in Education Symposium, or the Society for Teaching and Learning in Higher Education Conference.

-- Up to five fellowships will be awarded beginning January 1, 2014.
+- Up to two fellowships will be awarded beginning May 1, 2014.